prrao87/prrao87.github.io/content/posts/vector-db-1/index.md

 {{< figure src="vector-db-timeline.png" >}}

-Vespa was among the earliest vendors to incorporate vector similarity search alongside the then-dominant BM25 keyword-based search algorithm.
+Vespa was among the earliest vendors to incorporate vector similarity search alongside the then-dominant BM25 keyword-based search algorithm (Fun fact: Vespa's [GitHub repo]https://github.com/vespa-engine/vespa() now has nearly 75K commits 🤯).
 Weaviate soon followed with an open-source, dedicated vector search database offering in the end of 2018, and by 2019, we began to see more competition in the space with Milvus (also open-source) being released.
 Note that Zilliz, also shown in the timeline, is not listed separately because it's the (commercial) parent entity of Milvus and offers a fully-managed cloud solution built on top of Milvus.
 In 2021, three new vendors entered the foray: Vald, Qdrant and Pinecone.
 Incumbents like Elasticsearch, Redis & PostgreSQL were conspicuously absent until this point and began offering vector search much later than one might think they should have -- only in 2022 and beyond.

 ### Source code availability